SDooman/bootstrap-data-1/project_data_spec.md

    implied questions that a student could ask and answer using this data set.
  - If the questions involve the use of
-   `extend`, the extended columns should represent quantities that are easy for students to conceptualize (physical quantities, etc.)
+   `extend`, the extended columns should ideally represent quantities that are easy for students to conceptualize (physical quantities, etc.)